 There are some worrisome developments with the oral antiviral drugs.
 Paxlovid rebound appears to be a real phenomenon.

-While Paxlovid can lessen symptoms and speed recover, the most important contribution of the drug is in keeping people out of the hospital or morgue.
+While Paxlovid can lessen symptoms and speed recovery, the most important contribution of the drug is in keeping people out of the hospital or morgue.
 The rebound phenomenon occurs when people appear to be recovering and test negative for COVID.
 Then it comes back!

 Researchers don’t know the actual incidence of this problem, but some patients experience a resurgence of symptoms that may last as long as a week or more.
 While symptoms seem to be milder than during the original infection, people may still be contagious during the rebound phase of the COVID illness.